 Pea seeds are another example.
 They’re among the easiest of seeds to sprout, but because they grow in cooler weather, the timing can be a little tricky.

 Sow them too soon, and they could rot in the ground from a cold and rainy spring.
 Sow them too late, and they could struggle to flower once the heat sets in.
 The same goes for sowing them too late in fall as well; a sudden frost might hit before they have a chance to germinate.

 While peas will still germinate when the ground is 40°F, it could take a month or more before you see the first sprout!
-So for maximum production in the shortest amount of time, plan for putting your peas out when the soil is still fairly warm.
+So for maximum production in the shortest amount of time, you should plan to sow your pea seeds when the soil is fairly warm.

 Once the temperature feels just right, and there’s enough moisture to cause the seed coat to swell and rupture (thereby releasing its food stores and coaxing the embryo to develop), you have germination.

 You may have seen this in tomato seeds that looked like they’d sprouted inside an overripe tomato, or squash seeds that suddenly germinated inside pumpkins you left on the counter too long.
 Apparently, those seeds liked the conditions in there!

 But if it’s too cold or too wet, too warm or too dry for that particular seed, it will fail to germinate at all.

 By soaking (presoaking) seeds in water ahead of time, you remove some of those barriers so the seeds are ready to sprout by the time you stick them in the soil.